UofT-DSI/deep_learning_topics/slides-resources/08-black_box.md

 ---
 ##### **Interpreting Permutation results**

-- At a high level, permutation testing  conducts a conditional independece test for each feature $X_j$, with the null hypothesis stating that an outcome $y$ is independent of feature $X_j$ given all other features
+- At a high level, permutation testing  conducts a conditional independece test for each feature $X_j$, with the null hypothesis stating that an outcome $y$ is independent of feature $X_j$
 <br/>

 - Intuitively, if $X_j$ is predictive of $y$, perturbing this feature in isolation will break down its relationship to $y$ and lead to drops in performance